-Associate Professor Barry Spurr (MLitt Oxon MA PhD Syd FACE) has been a member of the English Department at Sydney University for more than 30 years.
+Professor Barry Spurr (MLitt Oxon MA PhD Syd FACE) is Professor of Poetry and Poetics in the University of Sydney, where he has been a member of the English Department for 40 years.
 In 2007, he was elected a Fellow of the Australian College of Educators in recognition of an ‘outstanding contribution to education’.
-Professor Spurr is the author of several internationally-acclaimed books, including Studying Poetry (2nd edn., Palgrave Macmillan, Basingstoke, 2006) and See the Virgin Blest: The Virgin Mary in English Poetry (Palgrave Macmillan, New York, 2007).
-He has also written the standard account of Lytton Strachey's prose style (Edwin Mellen, New York, 1995) and a study of liturgical language (The Word in the Desert, Lutterworth, Cambridge, 1995).
-He has published extensively, in chapters in books and refereed articles, on poets such as Donne, Milton and T.S.
-Eliot.
-He recently (2007) convened an international conference on 'The Legacy of T.S.
-Eliot' and he is currently writing a study of Eliot's Anglo-Catholicism, due for publication in 2009 (Lutterworth, Cambridge).
+Professor Spurr is the author of several internationally-acclaimed books, most recently 'Anglo-Catholic in Religion': T.S.
+Eliot and Christianity (Lutterworth, Cambridge, 2010), now the standard account of its subject.
+He is also the author of Studying Poetry (2nd edn., Palgrave Macmillan, Basingstoke, 2006) and See the Virgin Blest: The Virgin Mary in English Poetry (Palgrave Macmillan, New York, 2007).
+He has also written on Lytton Strachey's prose style (Edwin Mellen, New York, 1995) and on liturgical language revision (The Word in the Desert, Lutterworth, Cambridge, 1995).
+Professor Spurr has most recently contributed to two Cambridge Companions: on T.S.
+Eliot and on The Waste Land (due for publication in 2015).